 follow these steps to change your website’s permalink:

 - Go to the dashboard of your website

 - Click on the post name and save the settings

 I recommend you always use this setting for your website’s permalink because it is good for your website’s SEO.

 Solution 3: Poorly Configured Cache Plugin

-Basically W3 Total Cache, WP Rocket, and so on are the plugins clear the cache when some changes are made to your site.
+Basically W3 Total Cache, WP Rocket, and so on are the plugins that clear the cache when some changes are made to your site.
 But, if the plugin is poorly installed, you are not able to clear the cache and get this error.

-In this case, you can try to deactivate your plugins one by one and see your error is fixed or not.
+In this case, you can try to deactivate your plugins one by one and see if your error is fixed or not.

 You can also try the premium version of these plugins.
 The premium version may fix the WordPress updating failed error.

 we will add your solution in the post if we found your solution helpful.
-If you have any queries, kindly post in the comment section below.
+If you have any queries, kindly post them in the comment section below.